 My Story Eric is a late-in-life, self-taught artisan/artist.
 “I always wanted to be an artist but life took a more practical turn”.
-Eric became a hydrogeologist which wasn't too bad as careers go doing his small part to protect our groundwater resources while working in the midst nature.
-He gained a true appreciation of the beauty and interconnectedness of our natural systems.
+Eric worked as a consultant hydrogeologist doing his small part to protect our groundwater resources.
+While working in the midst nature, he gained a true appreciation of the beauty and interconnectedness of our natural systems.

 “I have recently retired and it is now my time to create.
 The artistic flame has never died.
 But how to express myself?
 I wasn't born with the innate ability of a “natural” artist nor do I have formal artistic training.
 Along the way I have dabbled in photography, sketching, drafting, digital mapping, laser etching, and woodworking, picking up an eclectic mix of skills.
 After a few local art courses and a lot of YouTube videos I was ready to put my set of skills to use.
 I was ready to create!”